 CARPAL TUNNEL TREATMENT & HAND THERAPY

-In diagnosing your hand pain and wrist problem, Dr. Nemirovsky will assess your pain symptoms, range of motion, and your hand’s grip strength.
+In diagnosing your hand pain and wrist problem, Dr. Miro will assess your pain symptoms, range of motion, and your hand’s grip strength.
 Using various diagnostic methods, he will examine the median nerve.
 As it runs through the arm, forearm, and wrist to determine the exact site of compression or dysfunction.
-Dr. Nemirovsky will also discuss the activities that may trigger the onset of pain or aggravate an underlying problem.
+Dr. Miro will also discuss the activities that may trigger the onset of pain or aggravate an underlying problem.

 By introducing hand therapy and carpal tunnel exercises focused on soft tissue mobilization.
-Dr. Nemirovsky relieves the inflamed median nerve and restores normal function to your arm, wrist, and hand.
+Dr. Miro relieves the inflamed median nerve and restores normal function to your arm, wrist, and hand.
 Blending state-of-the-art therapies such as Cold-Laser Light Therapy, the Active Release Technique® (ART), and the Graston Technique®.
 Ensuring pain relief and restoration of movement custom to your specific disorder and pain symptoms.

 Our board-certified sports medicine specialist’s accurate diagnosis and treatment of your carpal tunnel can mean the difference between conservative and timely healing, and invasive carpal tunnel surgery with a lengthy recovery.
 Manhattan Sports Therapy can also provide you with activity modifications to help you recover without pausing your work or leisure activities.
 Allowing you to heal and work at the same time.